teccles-halite/halite3-bot/README.md

 # halite3-bot
-A bot for Halite 3.

-Disclaimer: this code was written for a competition, where the incentives are very different from most other contexts.
-It should not be taken as an example of good code.

-## Thanks!
+## Introduction
+This is a bot written for the [Halite 3](https://halite.io/) competition, and in fact it won it.
+If you didn't participate, you'll probably want to read [the rules](https://halite.io/learn-programming-challenge/game-overview) for this to make any sense at all.

 Many thanks to Two Sigma and janzert for hosting such a great competition, and organising it brilliantly.
 Thanks also to fohristiwhirl and mlomb for creating great tools for players to analyse the game.

+## Quality disclaimer
+This code was written for a competition, where the incentives are very different from most other contexts.
+It should not be taken as an example of good code outside of a programming competition.

 ## Algorithm
 This will not be a complete description of the algorithm, but will have a summary of the important things (insofar as I know what they are). "x" and "y" are used to mean "a parameter", which may be different between map sizes and number of players in the game.
 I'll indicate some features which are peripheral and don't make much impact on the overall strength as (minor).